gtag('config', 'UA-143572265-1');

 Achilles tendinopathy description

-Achilles Tendonitis, is a common lower extremity injury in everyday walkers, casual runners and athletes, especially distance runners.
+Achilles Tendonitis, is acommon lower extremity injury in everyday walkers, casual runners and athletes, especially distance runners.
 This lower leg condition, is usually due to accumulative stress through the tendon over time.
 It can also originate from sustained trauma like a muscle tear to the gastrocnemius (calf muscle).
 Achilles Tendonitis is the second most common running-related musculoskeletal injury, following medial tibial stress syndrome, with an incidence of 9.1% to 10.9%.

 Achilles tendinopathy when injury takes place

 The most common factors include training errors, running technique, previous injury, footwear and running surfaces.
-Intrinsic factors related to the injury include tendon vascularity, gastrocnemius–soleus dysfunction, age, gender, body weight, genetic factors, muscle weakness
+Intrinsic factors related to the injury include tendonitis vascularity, gastrocnemius–soleus dysfunction, age, gender, body weight, genetic factors, muscle weakness and lower limb misalignment and flat footedness (pronated feet).

 Achilles tendinopathy and its relates symptoms